lambdabricks/bricks-front-react/README.md

 3. Apply this ideas for tools in:
   - Debugging
   - Refactoring
+  - Navigating code
-  - Visualization of a project architecture/Navigating code
+  - Visualization of a project architecture

 ## License